-To prevent inadvertent program reference to out-of-range storage addresses, the 1100/10 Systems CPU includes a hardware storage protection feature.
+To prevent inadvertent program reference to out-of-range storage addresses, the 1100/20 Processor includes a hardware storage protection feature.
 The controlling element in this feature is the storage limits register, the contents of which are as follows:

-INSTRUCT ION AREA DATA AREA
+INSTRUCTION AREA DATA AREA

-- UPPER BOUNDARY LOWER BOUNDARY UPPER BOUNDARY LOWER BOUNDARY
+UPPER BOUNDARY LOWER BOUNDARY UPPER BOUNDARY LOWER BOUNDARY

-35 27 26 18 317 9 8 0
+35 27 26 18 17 9 8 0

-The storage limits register (SLR) is loaded by the executive system to establish allowable operating areas for the program currently in execution.
+The storage limits register (SLR) can be loaded by the executive system to establish allowable operating areas for the program currently in execution.
 These areas are termed the program instruction (I) and data (D) areas.
 Before control is given to a particular program, the executive system loads the SLR with the appropriate I and D boundaries.

 Before each main storage reference for operand acquisition or result storage, the processor performs a limits check on the address, comparing it against the limits of either the I- or D-field of the SLR.
 An out-of-limits address generates a guard mode interrupt, thereby allowing the executive system to regain control and take appropriate action.
 Additional storage protection is provided by allowing an inhibit of writing in either, or both, the I- and D-bank as controlled by PSR bits 30 and 31.
-With 524K addressing, bit 18 is appended to the absolute address after the storage limits are checked.